rahulshankariyer/rahulshankariyer.github.io/README.md

 <a href = "https://cf549fb4859a40e5be50640a8c74b7e7.app.posit.cloud/file_show?path=%2Fcloud%2Fproject%2FRplot.png"> 2.
 Casual Rider vs Member Rider - Number of Riders on Each Day of the Week </a>

 <a href = "https://docs.google.com/spreadsheets/d/1OhBve9WtBEIp4GTkylZOpdaUHK3sWIfw/edit#gid=937473705"> 3.
-Casual Rider vs Member Rider - Ride Duration on Each Month of the Year </a>
+Casual Rider vs Member Rider - Ride Duration for Each Month of the Year </a>

 <a href = "https://docs.google.com/spreadsheets/d/1OhBve9WtBEIp4GTkylZOpdaUHK3sWIfw/edit#gid=1835290130"> 4.
-Casual Rider vs Member Rider - Number of Riders on Each Month of the Year </a>
+Casual Rider vs Member Rider - Number of Riders for Each Month of the Year </a>

 <a href = "https://docs.google.com/spreadsheets/d/1dd3sSPWzkqgV3-gcx2ALuvmczPqu_jWo/edit#gid=1097823435"> 5.
 Member Riders By Bike Type </a>